nicercode/2014-02-18-UTS/lessons/90-reproducible/index.md

 tutor: Daniel Falster, with Diego Barneche
 ---

+**Materials**: If you have not already done so, please [download the lesson materials for this bootcamp](https://github.com/nicercode/2014-02-18-UTS/raw/gh-pages/data/lessons.zip), unzip, then go to the directory `reproducible`, and open (double click) on the file `reproducible.Rproj` to open Rstudio.

 ## Introduction

 We're now in the home stretch of the workshop - congratulations!
 Up to this